Child and Adolescent Psychiatry (CAP)-1 Year

 Pediatric Neurology rotation

 This first-year rotation is scheduled for a half-day per week for 3 months at Dartmouth Hitchcock Medical Center.
-Residents are assigned to the Pediatric Neurology outpatient clinic where they participate in new evaluations and follow-ups under the direction of a faculty pediatric neurologist.
+Fellows are assigned to the Pediatric Neurology outpatient clinic where they participate in new evaluations and follow-ups under the direction of a faculty pediatric neurologist.

-In addition, residents have cases requiring family therapy, pharmacotherapy, parent guidance, behavioral modification, and cognitive-behavioral treatment.
+In addition, fellows have cases requiring family therapy, pharmacotherapy, parent guidance, behavioral modification, and cognitive-behavioral treatment.
 Many clinical services are delivered in specialized clinics, e.g., psychopharmacology, developmental disabilities, with dedicated staff and structured assessment/treatment protocols.

 Child Development Clinic